Automated-Test-Lab/playwright-typescript-cucumber/README.md

 # Automated Test Lab 🧪 | Playwright + TS + Cucumber

-This project aims to provide test automation artifacts in the end-to-end layer using the TypeScript language and Playwright, Cucumber framework.
+This project aims to provide test automation artifacts in the end-to-end layer using the Type Script language and Playwright, Cucumber framework.

 ## ☑️ You must have: